function61/eventhorizon/README.md

 - Contribute with new features, bug fixes and/or help with issues
 - Become a sponsor (get your company + link listed here in README as a sponsor)
 - Donate money
-- If you find Pyramid useful, please spread the word! :)
+- If you find EventHorizon useful, please spread the word! :)